Oldunixhacker/ploton/README.md

    * **Subfeature: Extend tabs to max width** `ploton.preQuantumTabs.extendedTabs`

-     Makes tabs extend to the maximum width possible, like GNOME apps.
+     Makes tabs extend to the maximum width possible, like macOS and GNOME apps.
 Text will also be centered.

+* **Enable compact mode** `ploton.compactMode`

+     Allows using Compact destiny while also applying some fixes.